manohar0106/portfolio/README.md

 # portfolio
-This is to setup the professional portfolio using AWS and ReactJS
+This is to setup the professional portfolio using AWS and ReactJS.

+#Technologies used:
+git and Github